 All new onshore wind will be assumed to be sited in Maine.
-This assumption is driven by two factors.
-First, the majority of the wind in the ISO-NE interconnection queue in recent years has been located in Maine.
-Second, costs are relatively higher of building at scale outside of Maine, in part reflecting potential siting and land availability challenges.
 The wind profile assumed will be the hourly average of the four hypothetical wind locations in the DNV GL data for Maine, reflecting four locations in the upper part of the state.
-The four locations are shown below in Figure A-B-4.
+The four locations are shown below in Figure A-4.28 iii.
+Offshore Wind